DolphinSave PDF

 More yoga poses to discover

 Dolphin (Ardha Pincha Mayurasana in Sanskrit) is an intermediate yoga pose that belongs to the forward bends and inversions categories.
-This asana targets hamstrings and shoulders and also involves middle back / lats and upper back & lower traps muscles.
-Dolphin stretches and strengthens legs, opens chest; rejuvenates abdominal organs and also reduces fatigue, increases energy.
+This asana targets hamstrings and shoulders, and also involves middle back / lats and upper back & lower traps muscles.
+Dolphin improves digestion; strengthens shoulders and back, stretches hamstrings and also calms mind, relieves fatigue.
 Refer to the illustration and instructions above for how to perform this posture correctly.
-Discover more yoga asanas and yogic breathing exercises in our free yoga pose directory.
+Discover more yoga asanas and yogic breathing exercises in our free yoga pose directory – a visual resource for yoga teacher training students as well as practitioners of all levels.
+Finally, shop our best-selling Yoga Cards products!

 ©